colors in spanish

 Green

-The word for green in Spanish is verde.
-It is a common color and you will find it in many different shades.
+The word for green in Spanish is Verde.
+Green is a common color, and it comes in many different shades.

 Verde can also be translated to mean green, with the word meaning green being spelled with a Z.

-The color may also have a blue hue at times, which makes it more vibrant than other colors that are darker, like brown.
+The color may also have a blue hue, making it more vibrant than darker colors, like brown.

-When looking up information about the color green in Spanish, there are many words that describe it, including verdoso (greenish), verde oscuro (dark green), and verde claro (light green).
+When looking up information about the color green in Spanish, many words describe it, including verdoso (greenish), verde oscuro (dark green), and verde claro (light green).

 Orange